wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-setup.rst

 **Autonomous Command Parameters** - Parameters for the Autonomous Command

-**Team Number** - the team number is used for downloading the robot programs
+**Team Number** - The team number for the project, which will be used to locate the robot when deploying code.

 **Use Default Java Package** - If checked RobotBuilder will use the default package (frc.robot).
 Otherwise you can specify a custom package name to be used.